 - How can we predict pharmacological properties of new

 Sessions for 2013 Agenda:

-III.
-Recent Advancements in Hit and Target Identification
+I. Advancements in Target Identification

 II.
 Novel Advances in Kinase Drug Design